EngravedMemories/MTA-minmax/README.md

 ### Basic Settings

+- Please use `dataset/trainer_dense.py` to train and save the pretrain model for the above datasets.
-- Please use `trainer_robust.py` to run the project for the above datasets and weather conditions.
+- Please use `trainer_robust.py` to run the project for the above datasets in multiple weather conditions by loading the pretrained model above.

 ### Weighting-based Settings